Master of Science in Business Management

 For the latest interview schedule, please refer to the MSc BM website.

 An incomplete application cannot be processed promptly and would reduce your chance of admission.
 Please complete all relevant fields on the application form and enclose all necessary documents.

 This programme aims to help students seek practical solutions in a global and dynamic business environment.

 Programme Intended Learning Outcomes

-- Apply Concepts.
-Graduates should have the ability to apply conceptual frameworks to the resolution of business issues, including those concerning the scope and direction of the organisation.
+Learning Objective: Apply conceptual frameworks to the resolution of business issues, including those concerning the scope and direction of the organisation.

 Recognition & Prospects

-The programme is designed with a structured progression pattern, and students are highly encouraged to follow the pattern to benefit from a cohort-based study and to graduate in one year.
-However, being credit-based, the programme allows students the flexibility to proceed at their own pace, while not exceeding the prescribed maximum study period.
+The programme is designed with a structured progression pattern, and students are highly encouraged to follow the pattern to benefit from cohort-based study and to graduate in one year.
+However, as the programme is credit-based, it gives the students the flexibility to proceed at their own pace, while not exceeding the prescribed maximum study period.